 Competitive Analysis

-Gather and analyze features of similar products to find their strengths and weaknesses.
-This first step can establish a baseline feature set.
-Opportunities to improve upon existing applications and unique features can be found.
+My design process begins with competitive analysis research.
+I gather and analyze features of similar products to find their strengths and weaknesses; anything we may not be considering for a new product.
+This first step will establish a baseline feature set.
+I’ll find opportunities to improve upon existing applications and unique features that can put our product ahead.

 Mental Model